autocrossblog/autocrossblog_astro/src/content/post/2011/2011-06-24-old-project-z-posts.md

 ---
+tags: [ [ 350z, nissan ] ]
-author: chris
+author: "chris"
 publishDate: 2011-06-24T01:35:12+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2011/old-project-z-posts"
+excerpt: "Rediscover the journey of Project Z's restoration with access to old blog posts about the 2003 and 2004 350z on SOLO2.ORG."
 title: "Old Project Z posts"
-excerpt: "Rediscover the journey of Project Z's restoration with access to old blog posts about the 2003 and 2004 350z on SOLO2.ORG."
-url: 'old-project-z-posts'
-tags:  [ 350z, nissan ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 I've been doing some work on SOLO2.ORG the past two evenings, working on restoring a bunch of my old blog posts from over there from the early days of the site.
 There was a lot of content that went missing over the various conversions of the site the past 4-5 years.